shinobiwanshin/TaskFlow/DEPLOY.md

     - `PORT`: The port the server should listen on (usually provided by the host).
     - `DATABASE_URL`: The connection string for your PostgreSQL database (e.g., `postgres://user:pass@host:5432/dbname`).

+## Docker Deployment

+This project includes a `Dockerfile` for containerized deployment.

+1.  **Build the Docker Image:**

+    ```bash
+    docker build -t taskflow-app .
+    ```

+2.  **Run the Container:**
+    You need to provide the `DATABASE_URL` environment variable.
+If you are running the Postgres container locally (from `docker-compose.yml`), you can link them or use the host network, but for simplicity, here is how to run it standalone if you have a database URL:

+    ```bash
+    docker run -p 3000:3000 -e DATABASE_URL="postgres://user:password@host.docker.internal:5434/prou_db" taskflow-app
+    ```

+    _(Note: `host.docker.internal` allows the container to access the host's localhost on Windows/Mac.
+On Linux, use `--network="host"` or the IP address)._

+3.  **Deploy to Cloud (e.g., Render, Railway, Fly.io):**
+    - Most platforms will automatically detect the `Dockerfile` and build it.
+    - Just ensure you set the `DATABASE_URL` environment variable in the platform's dashboard.

 ## Example: Deploying to Render.com

 1. Create a new **PostgreSQL** database on Render.
 Copy the "Internal Database URL" (if deploying the web service on Render too) or "External Database URL".